react-querybuilder/react-querybuilder/packages/react-querybuilder/README.md

 2. `yarn` _Install dependencies_
 3. `yarn start` _Run a local server_
 4. _Visit http://localhost:8080 in your browser_

+To use the official replacement components as seen in the demo, take a look at the [`@react-querybuilder` org on npmjs.com](https://www.npmjs.com/org/react-querybuilder).

 ## Basic usage